kirstenfrager/kirstenfrager-portfolio/README.md

 >- Implement mailgun form (currently struggling to get mailgun to work once deployed to heroku)
 >- A "click me" sort of sign to get users to press the bars for the navigation menu (am waiting to learn javascript for me to then implement this function)
 >- Updates and more drone pictures for my carousel
+>- Fix automatic playback for video on home page when visiting on mobile